Iceland Trout Fishing

 Getting to Highland Fishing Lodge:

-Arrival Day: You'll fly to Reykjavík, the capital of Iceland.
+Arrival Day: ou will fly into Keflavík International Airport (KEF), located approximately 31 miles from Reykjavík (pronounced Ray-ka-vik), Iceland’s capital and largest city.
 In the morning, a Lodge representative will pick you up from the airport or your hotel in Reykjavík.
 (The hotel night is not included in the package.
 Hotel recommendations are in our confirmation packet.)
 After the two-hour 95-mile drive to the Highlands, you'll check in at the Lodge and head out for a day of fishing.

 Departure Day: After breakfast, your guide will drive you back to the airport in Reykjavík for your flight home, a two-hour drive from the Highlands, and for the Combo package, a 40-minute ride from Lake Thingvallavatn.